-Incremental Capital Cost of the ECM
+Incremental Capital Cost of the ECM Annual Energy Savings - Incremental Maintenance Costs of the ECM

-Annual Energy Savings - Incremental Maintenance Costs of the ECM
+- (b) Determine the service life of each ECM in accordance with the ASHRAE Handbook Chapter 36, "Costs of Owning and Operating Equipment."
+For ECMs not covered in the ASHRAE Handbook, contact the Design Manager for U-M input on their service lives. - (c) Where the service life of two alternative systems is significantly different from each other, include the replacement cost of the shorter lived system in the analysis. - (d) Use the following table to determine whether each ECM meets the maximum simple payback criterion and should or should not be incorporated.

-- (b) Determine the service life of each ECM in accordance with the 2007 ASHRAE Handbook Chapter 36, "Costs of Owning and Operating Equipment." - (c) Where the expected life of two alternative systems is significantly different from each other, include the replacement cost of the shorter lived system in the analysis. - (d) Use the following table to determine whether each ECM meets the maximum simple payback criterion and should or should not be incorporated.
+Service Life of ECM Maximum Simple

-Service Life of ECM (years) Maximum Simple Payback Period (years)
+(years) Payback Period (years)

 15 6

-20 8
+20 or More 8